escwxyz/payload-email-template/README.md

 ### Localization

-If you enable localization in your Payload config, the plugin will automatically make text related tempalte fields localizable.
+If you enable localization in your Payload config, the plugin will automatically make text related template fields localizable.

 ### Preview